How fantastic when someone falls in love with a piece of camping gear that we’ve recommended!

 The yurt-like ceiling gave Dave (6’1”) plenty of headroom.
 And it feels pretty glamorous inside too!
 When the sea breeze got up in the night, it held up well.

-ED: The Cortes Octagon costs around £200.
+ED: The Cortes Octagon.
 It’s been our top pick for tents for quite a while.
+There’s a new blackout version too for those who like a lie-in!

 Towyn Farm campsite